Stay Invested :

 - How long did you stay invested in current scheme: Timing the market is a very difficult art.
 Instead time in the market is within the investors’ control.
 It is observed that long term investments ride off volatility and give steady returns.
 At times we see investors who had invested six months back that too in SIP mode, get restless as their investments are turning negative or underperforming other peers.
 In mutual funds one needs to stay with a scheme for at least 2 years.
 Even after 2 years if the scheme continues to underperform the peers/benchmark then one should exit the scheme and move to a better performing one.

-Associated Cost & Reinvestment risks: Frequent churning of portfolio is not advised.
+Associated Cost & Reinvestment risk: Frequent churning of the portfolio is not advised.
 Whenever investors are thinking of shifting the investments from one fund/scheme to another fund/scheme, they need to understand the most important risk i.e. Reinvestment risk associated with it.
-Also he should note the cost associated with it in the form of Exit loads.
+Also, he should note the cost associated with it in the form of Exit loads.
 The time lag from redeeming and reinvesting may sometimes alter the NAVs such that one may end up reinvesting at a higher NAV thus impacting the overall performance of the portfolio.
 There were many instances when the scheme from which one has exited starts performing well and the one entered not doing well.
-So it is paramount that one should track the performance atleast for 6 quarters before taking any decision.
+So it is paramount that one should track the performance at least for 6 quarters before taking any decision.